leolanese/dev.to.leolanese/README.md

 {% youtube ljqra3BcqWM %}

 ---
-### Attitude
+### Attitude and Motivation
-Having a good, positive attitude, along with positive thinking at work will reflect on what you do and make you a more productive employee.Having a great attitude always beats having any number of years experience.MotivationI know not all the days are good, we are humans after all but stay motivated and motivate others.
+> Having a good, positive attitude, along with positive thinking at work will reflect on what you do and make you a more productive employee.

+I know not all the days are good, we are humans after all but stay motivated and motivate others.
 Find whats keep you actively motivated and the others and transform those motivations in daily activity.

-Encourage yourself and other developers to stay motivated.
+> Encourage yourself and other developers to stay motivated.

 ---
 ### Team player
 Actively promoting team empowerment.
 Seeking continual improvements in company culture.
 Great teams put their minds together.
 Greater problems require great teams.
-Trust in your team, and play together.I love to work with people that are very proud of what they achieved in the past jobs but is a sense of alarm when they are talking all the time using: "I" and not "We" or speaking badly about previous companies.Develop great teams, not just software.
+Trust in your team, and play together.

+I love to work with people that are very proud of what they achieved in the past jobs but is a sense of alarm when they are talking all the time using: "I" and not "We" or speaking badly about previous companies.

+> Develop great teams, not just software.

 ---
 ### Leadership is influence

-Being a successful developer and team player it will be easier if we can influence and get ourself influenced by others.Inspire others to find their voice of the Passion and Persistent.
-When you cast a vision, enrol your followers to express their voice as co-creators and co-contributors to the vision.Develop a culture in which employees are given ownership over decisions.
+Being a successful developer and team player it will be easier if we can influence and get ourself influenced by others.

+Inspire others to find their voice of the Passion and Persistent.
+When you cast a vision, enrol your followers to express their voice as co-creators and co-contributors to the vision.

+> Develop a culture in which employees are given ownership over decisions.

 ---
-### Easy going
+### Accept the challenge
 Probably the hardest one.
-Here a great engineer should be fun to work with, non-lethargic, and ready to take on challenges.We need to keep in mind, we as many others have good and bad days.Based on my experience, I found better results when we focus on the excellence of the code but prioritising on the team members knowledge sharing, others point-of-view and accept that more often than we think: we are wrong.
+Here a great engineer should be fun to work with, non-lethargic, and ready to take on challenges.

+Based on my experience, I found better results when we focus on the excellence of the code but prioritising on the team members knowledge sharing, others point-of-view and accept that more often than we think: we are wrong.
 So what we do then?
 Learn and evolve.

 ---
 ### Culture company
 Company culture is defined by how people inside the organization interact with each other.

 Company culture is a set of, sometimes no written, business buzzwords that setup behaviour and actions from the top CEO to the bottom of the company.

 Leaders must embrace the company culture and enhance, even model the behaviour they want the organization to emulate is necessary.
 {%  youtube gficoigz1xs %}